edouardkombo/jquery-standbyTimer/README.md

 jQuery standbyTimer
 ===================

-jQuery standbyTimer is a little jquery plugin that gives you a complete timer for your applications.
+jQuery standbyTimer is a little jquery plugin that gives you a timer that will reset your application within a specific time.
 It initializes a timer when clicking on a page element.
 If a click has been detected before the end of the timer, it will execute a function you can specify.
 If no click has been detected, the timer will naturally restart without any further actions, and will be ready for a new click events.